VallejosGroup/landmarkR/README.md

 is used.
 However, a more modern approach is to instead fit a linear mixed effects model which accounts for observations being measured with error.

-Whilst packages already exist which implement landmarkR, these packages implement specific longitudinal and survival models.
+Whilst packages already exist which implement landmarking, these packages implement specific longitudinal and survival models.
 The aim of `landmarkR` is to support a wide array of longitudinal and survival sub-models using a system which permits others to add their own models.